nicolagulmini/spaan/README.md

 ![Explained variance (1)](https://user-images.githubusercontent.com/62892813/202872432-dd78ccca-f779-4dd1-8bc3-59c328ff0ead.png)

-so we can take just the first 350 components.
+so we can take just the first 350 components, reducing the dimensionality of about the 50%.

 ## Model